 Deep in the Mackenzie Mountains, your journey down the Broken Skull begins at Divide Lake, the headwaters of the river.
 For the next 110 km the river grows from a small creek into a crystal-clear azure ribbon that snakes its way towards its junction with the Nahanni.
-Continuous but easy rock dodging and rapids make this river a blast to paddle and travelling this high up in the mountains the scenery is truly out of this world.
+Continuous rock dodging and rapids make this river a blast to paddle and travelling this high up in the mountains the scenery is truly out of this world.
 Highlights of the trip include paddling through the “mini-gate” and soaking in the piping hot Broken Skull Hot Springs as well as many opportunities for wildlife sightings and nights spent socializing under the midnight sun.
-There are many incredible hiking opportunities, and the chance to see wildlife around every corner.
+There are many incredible hiking opportunities at 3 valley gap.
 This hidden gem of a river is one that we consider to have the best of the best that the Mackenzie Mountains have to offer.